Moving Out of Canada

-It is also important to note that a foreign tax credit for US estate taxes may be available in Canada (or in the US to offset US estate taxes) where a capital gain arises in Canada from theof the US assets due to death.
+It is also important to note that a foreign tax credit for US estate taxes may be available in Canada (or in the US to offset US estate taxes) where a capital gain arises in Canada from the deemed disposition of the US assets due to death.

 Life insurance should be considered to cover off current and contingent estate tax liabilities should the current exemption not be maintained in the future.
-However, proper structuring is required to ensure that thedoes not increase the deceased’s assets subject to US estate tax.
+However, proper structuring is required to ensure that the death benefit does not increase the deceased’s assets subject to US estate tax.